raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 To understand ROC curve, please refer this, ![link](https://www.quora.com/Whats-ROC-curve)

 And for RNN technique, I have used *Sigmoid* activation function.
 RNN/LSTM networks are bit different than the normal feedforward network.
-Only the last output gets considered rest all gets discarded.
-Cost is calculated using Mean Squared Error and used AdamOptimizer.
+Only the last output gets considered, rest all gets discarded.
+Cost is calculated using Mean Squared Error and uses AdamOptimizer.

 ## II.
 Analysis